A Unified Framework for Linear-Programming Based Communication Receivers: LP Relaxation

 The new LP optimizes the cost function $\boldsymbol{\lambda} \bldg ^T$ over the polytope $\cQ$ defined with respect to variables $\bar{\bldg}$ and $\bldp$, as shown in the following.

-\fbox{ } Note that \eqref{eq:equation-polytope-4} and \eqref{eq:equation-polytope-5} imply that we may view $\bldx \in \cB$ as a random vector, and for each $j \in \cL$ the vector $\bldp_j$ may be interpreted as a probability distribution on the local configuration $\bldx_j \in \cB_j$; \eqref{eq:equation-polytope-theoretical} then expresses each vector $\bldg_i$ (for each $i \in \cI$) as the induced probability distribution on $x_i \in \cA_i$.
+\fbox{ } is a direct generalization of the LP of \cite{Feldman} to the case of arbitrary behavioral contraints.
+It comprises $\sum_{j \in \cL} |\cB_j| + \sum_{i \in \cI} |\cA_i|$ variables and $|\cL| + \sum_{i \in \cI} d_{\cL}(x_i) |\cA_i|$ constraints\footnote{Throughout the paper, when considering LP complexities we will omit constraint complexities due to upper and lower bounds on the LP variables.}, where $d_{\cL}(x_i)$ denotes the number of neighbours of $x_i$ which belong to $\cL$.
+Note that \eqref{eq:equation-polytope-4} and \eqref{eq:equation-polytope-5} imply that we may view $\bldx \in \cB$ as a random vector, and for each $j \in \cL$ the vector $\bldp_j$ may be interpreted as a probability distribution on the local configuration $\bldx_j \in \cB_j$; \eqref{eq:equation-polytope-theoretical} then expresses each vector $\bldg_i$ (for each $i \in \cI$) as the induced probability distribution on $x_i \in \cA_i$.
 It may be easily checked that $\boldsymbol{\lambda} \bldg ^T$ is then the expectation of $\log \prod_{i \in \cY} h_i(x_i)$ with respect to this distribution\footnote{If $\bldg$ represents a probability distribution on $\bldx$, we denote the expectation of $F(\bldx)$ with respect to the distribution $\bldg$ as $\mathbb{E}_{\bldgg} \, F(\bldx)$.}; this interpretation of the cost function will be useful in our treatment of system pseudodistance in Section \ref{sec:PCFs}.
-A similar probabilistic interpretation was also considered in the context of pseudocodewords of graph-cover decoding in \cite{FKKR}\footnote{Another interpretation of the polytope $\cQ$ is that the projection of $\cQ$ onto $\bldg$ is formed by the intersection of convex hulls corresponding to the local behaviors, i.e. $(\bldg_i)_{i \in \cI_j} \in \mathrm{conv} \{ \bldXi(\cB_j) \}$ for all $j \in \cL$.}.
+A similar probabilistic interpretation was also considered in the context of pseudocodewords of graph-cover decoding in \cite{FKKR}\footnote{Another interpretation of the polytope $\cQ$ is that the projection of $\cQ$ onto $\bldg$ is formed by the intersection of convex hulls corresponding to the local behaviors, i.e., $(\bldg_i)_{i \in \cI_j} \in \mathrm{conv} \{ \bldXi(\cB_j) \}$ for all $j \in \cL$.}.